 The study has been granted ethical approval by HRA and East Midlands - Leicester South Research Ethics Committee (REC) reference 16/EM/0418.
 Data was anonymized by using a patient coding system.
 Data was stored on a password protected research computer and backed up onto a password protected hard drive.
 Hard copy consent forms, with the corresponding unique study identifier were stored in a locked filing cabinet in a locked research office.

 Participants were identified through regional nystagmus clinics, via charity events and by website adverts through support charities including the Nystagmus Network, Albinism fellowship, Gift of Sight, and RNIB.
 Questionnaires were posted to participants with instructions and included a pre-stamped addressed envelope.
+Geographical boundaries were purely assigned according to standardised geographical regions in the UK rather than based on established clinical networks or deaneries

 Inclusion criteria included people with nystagmus and their carers of any age that were eligible for care in the National Health Service.
 Exclusion criteria were people who felt unable to understand the questionnaire.